 Shareholders of Record.
-If you are a shareholder of record and you:
+If you are a shareholder of record (that is, if you hold your shares in your own name with our transfer agent) and you:

 - Indicate when voting on the Internet or by telephone that you wish to vote as recommended by the Board; or - Sign and return a proxy card without giving specific voting instructions, then the proxy holders will vote your shares in the manner recommended by the Board on all matters presented in this proxy statement.